RgoSL/python-playground/README.md

-# 🔑 Verificador de Senha
+# 🔑 Password Verification

-O objetivo desta atividade é praticar conceitos específicos da linguagem Python através de um pequeno projeto ou script funcional.
-A proposta é unir aprendizado com criatividade e diversão 😄.
+The goal of this activity is to practice specific Python language concepts through a small project or functional script.
+The aim is to combine learning with creativity and fun 😄.

 ---

-## 🚀 Descrição

-### 📌 O que esse projeto faz?

-> Por meio de um arquivo .txt externo, o script desta branch válida uma condição, simulando se o usuário seria ou não aprovado.
+### 📌 What does this project do?

+> Using an external .txt file, the script in this branch validates a condition, simulating whether or not the user would be approved.

 ---

-## 🧰 Tecnologias e Ferramentas
+## 🧰 Technologies and Tools

-- Linguagem: **Python 3.x**
+- Language: **Python 3.x**
 - Editor: **VSCode**

 ---

-## 🛠️ Como Executar
+## 🛠️ How to Run

-### 📦 Pré-requisitos:
+### 📦 Prerequisites:

 - Python 3.x Instalado no PC
 - Extensões VSCode : Python, Python Debugger